FRRR – Tackling Tough Times Together Grants ProgramOverview

 Projects must be located in and benefit a drought-affected region.

-Please refer to the Guidelines for the list of examples of eligible projects.
+Please refer to the Guidelines for the complete list of eligible projects.

 The main assessment criteria include: